 1.2.1.
 Diversity Indices

-Diversity is at its core simply a count: for example, a count of the number of unique species present in a population.
-However, in many situations it is useful to selectively upweight the more common species relative to the rarer ones.
-Hill’s framework (Hill, 1973) makes it simple to control this weighting through the viewpoint parameter, q: the investigator can set q=0 to perform a count with no upweighting, or set q to 0, 1, 2, …, ∞ (or any fractional value) to measure diversity at different weights.
-The resulting diversity indices are written qD and read "D-q" (e.g., 0D is read as "D-zero"), and have simple and natural relationships to Shannon entropy (q=1), the Gini-Simpson index (q=2), the Berger-Parker index (q=∞), and many others.
-These indices are also called D-numbers, Hill numbers, or effective numbers (as in, for example, the "effective-number" form of Shannon entropy) (Hill, 1973).
+At its core, diversity is simply a count: for example, a count of the number of unique species present in a population.
+However, in many situations a more accurate or useful representation of the population can be had by selectively upweight the more common species relative to the rarer ones (in a sense, to be “less distracted” by rare species).
+Hill’s framework (Hill, 1973) makes it simple to control this weighting through the viewpoint parameter, q: the investigator can set q=0 to perform a count with no upweighting, or set q to 0, 1, 2, …, ∞ (or any fractional value) to measure diversity with different weights.
+The resulting diversity indices are written qD and read "D-q" (e.g., 0D is read as "D-zero"), and have simple and natural relationships to e.g. Shannon entropy (q=1), the Gini-Simpson index (q=2), the Berger-Parker index (q=∞), and others.
+These indices are also called D numbers, Hill numbers, or effective numbers (as in, for example, the "effective-number" form of Shannon entropy).
 The reader is referred to the Wikipedia entry on diversity indices for further discussion.

 1.2.2 Diversity with Similarity

 In addition to using q to upweight higher-frequency species, it is often also useful to consider the similarity between pairs of species in measuring diversity.
-The idea here is that an ecosystem consisting of 100 very different animal and plant species seems intuitively more diverse than, say, an ecosystem that consists of 100 lichens; incorporating similarity allows D-number measures to reflect this intuition.
+The idea here is that an ecosystem consisting of, say, 100 very different animal and plant species seems intuitively more diverse than an ecosystem that consists of 100 lichens; incorporating similarity allows D-number measures to reflect this intuition.

 In the implementation here, this is done by constructing a similarity matrix, Z, whose axes are the species and whose entries are the pairwise similarity between each pair of species, with 0 being completely unique and 1 being completely similar.
 Note that ignoring similarity is the same as setting Z to the identity matrix, I (i.e., ones on the diagonal and zero everywhere else).
 The result is a set of D-numbers for similarity classes, or class diversity, which we write qDS (Leinster and Cobbold’s qDZ) instead of qD, where the S subscript denotes "with similarity."
 When comparing to qDS, qD can be considered species or raw diversity.
-The reader is referred to the work of Leinster and Cobbold and of Reeve et al. for more details (Leinster and Cobbold, 2012; Reeve et al., 2014).
+The reader is referred to the work of Leinster and Cobbold and of Reeve et al. for development and details of the mathematical framework that we implement here (Leinster and Cobbold, 2012; Reeve et al., 2014).

-Especially when ignoring similarity, when diversity measured on samples of complex systems can substantially underestimate the diversity in the overall system from which the sample was taken; Morty corrects for this error using Recon, a software that also available on GitHub (see below).
+Especially when ignoring similarity, diversity measured on samples from complex systems can substantially underestimate the diversity in the overall system from which the sample was taken.
+Morty corrects for this error using Recon (software available separately on GitHub; see below).
 Therefore, installation of Recon is required in order to use Morty.
 Including similarity decreases the effective number, decreasing the likelihood of error, especially for larger samples.
 The reader is referred to Kaplinsky and Arnaout for more details on Recon (Kaplinsky and Arnaout, 2016).

-1.2.3 Sub- and Meta-communities
+1.2.3 Subcommunities and Metacommunities